-The 2012 existing surface conditions show moderate to severe levels of cracking along the I-40 and I-30 facilities.
+2012 surface conditions The existing show moderate to severe levels of cracking along the I-40 and I-30 facilities.
 Details about the different types of roadway distress experienced along I-30/I-40 are provided in Attachment C-4.
 Portions of I-30/I-40 in the study area will likely require some level of pavement rehabilitation within the expected timeframe of this project to meet adequate structural performance for the typical 20 year design life utilized for pavement analysis.

-4 Source: Metroplan's CARTS Pedestrian/Bicyclist Crash Analysis (January 9, 2012).
+&lt;sup>4 Source: Metroplan's CARTS Pedestrian/Bicyclist Crash Analysis (January 9, 2012).
 Pedestrian and bicycle crash data obtained from the Arkansas State Police Database.